jocelynjoel/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-task 4: searches a string for any of a set of bytes. task 5 :  locates a substring. task 6 : prints the chessboard.
+task 4: searches a string for any of a set of bytes. task 5 :  locates a substring. task 6 : prints the chessboard. task 7 :  prints the sum of the two diagonals of a square matrix of integers.